Goldegag37/ThirdTube/README.md

 ## Instability Warning

 As this app is still in the alpha stage, you may and will encounter crashes and other bugs.
-If you find one of those, it would be helpful to open an issue on this GitHub repository.
+If you find one of those, it would be helpful to open an issue on the this GitHub repository.

 ## Description
 It utilizes some undocumented YouTube APIs to get the raw video url and plays the stream using the decoder taken from [Video player for 3DS by Core-2-Extreme](https://github.com/Core-2-Extreme/Video_player_for_3DS).
 It does not run any javascripts or render html/css, so it's significantly faster than YouTube on the browser.
 The name is derived from the fact that it is the third YouTube client on 3DS, following the official YouTube app (discontinued) and the new 3DS browser.